SalahMJ/FlutterBasics/README.md

-# FlutterBasics
+# MAD-Codes
-Basic Flutter app codes to start development
+Basics of Flutter